It’s a moral duty to dress well.

 “We must not strike too harsh a tone,” said Gopal Krishna Gokhale, who was known for his “Whiggish” approach to political issues.
 He saw the arc of history bending towards freedom, but he didn’t want to break it, like a pole vaulter trying out one of the new fiberglass models.

-“We have waited too long,” said Lal Bahari “Guppie” Gupta, striking a more forceful note.
+“We have waited too long,” said Lal Bahari “Guppie” Gupta, sounding a more forceful note.
 “The British will never relinquish power unless we demand it.”

 “You’re both wrong,” I said, raising my voice a bit to be heard over the din of the members assembling on the floor as the speaker called the legislature back into session.